NorthConcepts/TemplateMaster/README.md

 The code was originally developed as part of our blog titled ["How To Build Template Driven Java Websites with FreeMarker and RESTEasy"](https://blog.stackhunter.com/2014/01/21/build-template-driven-java-websites-freemarker-resteasy/).

+Build the library jar file in `build/libs` by executing `gradle build`.

 Enjoy.